bettergov/foiamail/readme.md

 Once the server, environment, repository and credentials are set up, use `mgr.py` to initialize the application.

 Load contacts directly in Gmail via the import contacts CSV option.
-Then wait several minutes (it can take a while for all the contacts to load).
+See [docs/technical.md](docs/technical.md) for detailed walkthrough of the full FOIAmail workflow for importing contacts.

 When your contacts are loaded, build agency labels for your contacts:

 ```bash
 python mgr.py --build-labels